Evliya Çelebi: Albania

 Çelebi travelled extensively throughout Albania, visiting it on 3 occasions.
-He visited Tirana, Lezha, Shkodra and Bushat in 1662, Delvina, Gjirokastra, Tepelena, Skrapar, Përmet, Berat, Kanina, Vlora, Bashtova, Durrës, Kavaja, Peqin, Elbasan, Pogradec, Kavaja and Durrës in 1670.
+He visited Tirana, Lezha, Shkodra and Bushat in 1662, Delvina, Gjirokastra, Tepelena, Skrapar, Përmet, Berat, Kanina, Vlora, Bashtova, Durrës, Kavaja, Peqin, Elbasan, and Pogradec in 1670.

+North Macedonia

+Çelebi visited the area of modern North Macedonia.
+He wrote that the mosque in Ohrid, now named the Ali Pasha Mosque, had two minarets.
+If true, the second did not survive to be photographed in the 19th century.

 Parthenon

 In 1667 Çelebi expressed his marvel at the Parthenon's sculptures and described the building as "like some impregnable fortress not made by human agency."
 He composed a poetic supplication that the Parthenon, as "a work less of human hands than of Heaven itself, should remain standing for all time."